onescales/investment-comparison-tool/README.md

 Feel free to copy the HTML and use it.

 Just get a free API key from X and Y, and you can start.

+Future releases todos:
+- Consider stock splits in calculations
+- Improve UI
+- Create a settings page to be able to manage comparison assets
+- Add investments - sync price by date if stock or crypto
+- Add video tutorial
+- Add more FAQs